 The last thing you want to do when redesigning your outdated software is just put lipstick on a pig.
 It’s easy to walk away with a smile on your face and a false sense of achievement because the new color scheme looks amazing and the updated dashboard charts make you feel like you’re in a NASA control room.

 Yes, these small changes might help the product look more enticing to a customer during a demo, but after they use it for a week and all of the flashiness wears off, is it really doing anything to improve retention rates?
 If not, they’ll be back to chopping onions on the dining room table in no time.

 The last thing you want to do when redesigning your outdated software is just put lipstick on a pig.

 A few touch ups and a paint job will give your already functional renovation that extra kick to go from 90% to 100%, but you’ll never make it to the initial 90% if you don’t address the real issues first.

 Design is a loaded term.

 More than a few times, I’ve seen companies fall into the trap of assuming a ‘designer’ is the right person to take care of anything visual for the company.
 They might hire a UX designer with the intention of them building out their product and thinking more comprehensively about the overall user experience, but then ask them to begin making illustrations for the website or marketing materials.
-Vice versa, I’ve seen companies hire a graphic designer to fill out their visual marketing needs, but then quickly transition them into working on the product and new features.
+I’ve also seen the opposite problem, when companies hire a graphic designer to fill out their visual marketing needs, but then quickly transition them into working on the product and new features.

 The issue is that designing for users and designing for marketing require very different skills, and should be approached with different goals in mind.
 I’ve seen talented designers transition from graphic design to UX design and be able to design a UI that is both beautiful and highly functional to users, but it’s not something that happens overnight.